 Tacoma Aroma Flavor is grateful to its many partners who’ve offered support, advice, and encouragement.
 We couldn’t do this without you!

 Ric Matthies Design: If you’re a fan of Wayzgoose Steamroller Prints, or have a red deck of Tacoma Playing Cards, you’re already familiar with Ric’s artwork.
-From logo design to brand identity, Ric is an amazing collaborator to have on your team.
 We’re so in love with the Tacoma “Spoonscape” he designed for us, we’re tempted to have it tattooed!

 Genevieve Denise Photography: Genevieve honed her visual story-telling skills through years of capturing weddings, fashion shows, farm-to-table imagery, brand photography, and more.
-Until Tacoma Aroma: Savor the Flavor is published, look for Genevieve’s work in Historic Living Tacoma magazine and follow her on Instagram & Facebook for a glimpse into her colorful world.
+Visit Genevieve’s Instagram & Facebook pages for a glimpse into her colorful world.

 Chefs & Mixologists